 When using a Snappi with the flat nappy, it leaves holes in the fabric after a few uses.
 What do I do?

 Snappis are best suited to our prefold nappies that have multiple layers and are designed to fit the unique sizes at each stage of babies life.

 If using with the flat nappies you may find the cotton threads are more susceptible to the Snappi 'teeth' as the material is thinner and the Snappi uses hooks and tension to hold itself in place, which can stress thin material.
-However, they shouldn't leave any lasting damage and they threads can often be moved back into place.
+However, they shouldn't leave any lasting damage and the threads can often be moved back into place by stretching the fibres.